sdiehl28/baseball-analytics/README.md

 # Baseball Analytics
-Scripts are provided to:

-- download
-- parse
-- tidy
-- validate and clean

-Major League Baseball (MLB) data in preparation for easy analysis with Pandas or SQL.

-The result is a set of csv files, with optimized data types per column in associated csv files, which can be loaded into Pandas or any database.

-The resulting data is not published as it is several gigabytes in length.
-Over 25 data integrity tests are included to ensure that the scripts worked properly.
+There are two primary sources of free and extensive baseball data:

+* Lahman
+* Retrosheet

+The Lahman data is tidy and is therefore easy to use with Pandas or SQL, however the data is per season rather than per game.
+Finding a team's win streaks, a player's best month for hitting, and similar is not possible with the Lahman data.

+The Retrosheet data is play-by-play data which is arguably too fine grained and must be parsed and summarized to the game level.
+To make it easy to use, it must be made tidy.

+Having both data sets available allows for queries such as what was the longest hitting streak for all players who earned in the top 10% of salary that year.

+The scripts in this repo will wrangle the Lahman and Retrosheet data to create csv files to:

+* allow for easy Pandas analysis (or SQL analysis if loaded into a database)
+* allow both data sets to be referenced in the same query
+* ensure that for both data sets, the same 50+ field names are used to represent the same information
+  * for example, if a batter hits a "hr", then the opposing pitcher gave up an "hr" and "hr" is the field name used in the batting and pitching csv files for both Lahman and Retrosheet
+* ensure that field names conform to official baseball abbreviations
+* ensure that all field names are valid Python identifiers and SQL column names
+* determine the most efficient data type, for both Pandas and SQL, and persist that data type for each field in a corresponding csv file
+  * code is provided to read/write csv files with persisted data types
+* parse the Retrosheet data using open-source parsers (which on Linux must be built from source code)
+* tidy the Retrosheet data, clean primary key data to be unique, and identify primary and foreign keys
+* ensure that the data is accurate by providing more than 25 pytest tests to verify that the restructured data is consistent between the two data sets, the primary keys are unique, etc.

+TODO: scripts to load the csv files, with primary and foreign key constraints and optimal data types into Postgres are currently being worked on.

-Examples of baseball data analysis will be provided soon in the form of Jupyter Notebooks.
+TODO: Examples of baseball data analysis will be provided in the form of Jupyter Notebooks.

+At this time, the restructured data is not provided in this repo, only the scripts to create it are provided.

 If you have any questions, you may send me an email with the word "baseball" in the subject to: sdiehl28@gmail.com

 ## Environment

 The scripts were tested using Python 3.7 in a full [Anaconda](https://www.anaconda.com/distribution/) 2019.10 environment.
-The [open-source parsers](https://sourceforge.net/projects/chadwick/) for Retrosheet must be installed.
+The [open-source parsers](https://sourceforge.net/projects/chadwick/) for Retrosheet must be installed to run the scripts.
 See: [Parsers for Retrosheet](#Parsers-for-Retrosheet) below.

 ## MLB Data Overview